lehner-lab/dimsumms/README.md

 ## Stage 4: Error model leave-one-out cross validation benchmark

 This stage ('dimsumms_errormodel_leaveoneout') performs leave-one-out cross validation on published DMS datasets to benchmark error model performance.
-The preprocessed datasets are supplied with the required data .zip-file, but the preprocessing script ('dimsumms_errormodel_leaveoneout_preprocess_datasets.R') can be run separately on the raw data to reproduce the full workflow.
+The preprocessed datasets are supplied with the [Required Data](#required-data).
+To reproduce the full workflow, download the [Variant Count Data](#variant-count-data) and set the 'rerun_raw' option to TRUE.